 Real property tax; nonjudicial sale of certain delinquent property.
-Reduces the number of years of delinquency in payment of taxes from 5 to 3 before a locality may sell real property that (i) measures less than 4,000 square feet or (ii) is determined to be unsuitable for building.
-02/17/14 House: Bill text as passed House and Senate (HB499ER) 02/17/14 House: Signed by Speaker 02/19/14 Senate: Signed by President Notes: City position: support HB 519 Zoning; attorney fees.
+Reduces the number of years of delinquency in payment of taxes from 5 to 3 before a locality may sell real property that (i) measures less than 4,000 square feet; or (ii) is determined to be unsuitable for building.
+01/23/14 House: Read third time and passed House BLOCK VOTE (97-Y 0-N) 01/24/14 Senate: Referred to Committee on Finance Notes: City position: support HB 519 Zoning; attorney fees.

-Patron: Morris Summary as introduced: Zoning; attorney fees.
+Patron: Morris Summary as introduced:

+Zoning; attorney fees.
 Provides that a court may award reasonable attorney fees, expenses, and court costs to any person, group, or entity that prevails in a zoning action brought against it or that successfully challenges the validity of a zoning ordinance.
+01/06/14 House: Referred to Committee for Courts of Justice

-01/17/14 House: Stricken from docket by Courts of Justice Notes: City position: oppose HB 524 Uniform Statewide Building Code; accessible units.
-Patron: Pogge Summary as introduced:
+01/17/14 House: Stricken from docket by Courts of Justice

+Notes: City position: oppose

+HB 524 Uniform Statewide Building Code; accessible units.

+Patron: Pogge

+Summary as introduced:

 Uniform Statewide Building Code; accessible units.
-Requires the Board of Housing and Community Development to revise the Uniform Statewide Building Code to require that at least 10 percent of all dwelling units, but in no case less than one dwelling unit, in any newly constructed multifamily residential building shall be affordable, accessible units designed and constructed in a manner that satisfies the criteria for Type A units, in accordance with ANSI A117.1.
-Currently, at least two percent of dwelling units, but in no case less than one dwelling unit, in any multifamily residential building must be Type A units.
-The bill is a recommendation of the Virginia Disability Commission.
+Requires the Board of Housing and Community Development to revise the Uniform Statewide Building Code to require that at least 10 percent of all dwelling units, but in no case less than one dwelling unit, in any newly constructed multifamily residential building shall be affordable, accessible units.
 01/23/14 House: Stricken from docket by General Laws Notes: City position: oppose HB 525 Real property tax; notice of assessment.